The Woman in Me (album)

 The Woman in Me is the second studio album by Canadian country singer-songwriter Shania Twain and her first to be produced by long-time collaborator and then-husband Robert John "Mutt" Lange.
-Released on February 7, 1995, it went on to become her biggest-selling recording at the time, selling 4 million copies by the end of the year, and was eventually certified 12× Platinum by the RIAA on December 1, 2000, for 12 million shipments throughout the United States.
+Released on February 7, 1995, it went on to become her biggest-selling recording at the time, selling 4 million copies by the end of the year, and was eventually certified 12× Platinum by the Recording Industry Association of America (RIAA) on December 1, 2000, for 12 million shipments throughout the United States.
 The album has sold an estimated 20 million copies worldwide.
 It was ranked number 8 on CMT's list of 40 Greatest Albums in Country Music in 2006.
 The album is credited with having influenced the sound of contemporary country music.
 Eight singles were released from the album for its promotion, including "Whose Bed Have Your Boots Been Under?", "Any Man of Mine", "(If You're Not in It for Love) I'm Outta Here!" and "You Win My Love", with each accompanied by a music video.